SherylHohman/TylerMcGinnis-ReactFundamentals-github-battle/README.md

   - The other `bind` call binds the Popular `this` to the updateLanguages function.
   -  `map`'s second argument is `context`.
 This way the `this` inside of `map` can be set as `this`  from the `render` method.  **Remember** *anytime `function` keyword is used, a new context is "born".* This means `this` inside that function will be `undefined`, as it's now defaulted back to the window object.  **Note** Arrow functions automatically bind `this` inside the arrow function to the same `this` as outside the function.
 Our rule of thumb holds true, as with an "arrow function", we aren't typing the word `function`.. so no new context is created !
   -
-  - Style the Popular menu, to show selected state.
+  - inline `style` the Popular menu li item, to highlight state (selected language.)